MCassetti/MCassetti.github.io/_posts/2018-07-06-project-benson.md

 ---
 layout: post
-title: Targetting Demographics with Open Source Data
+title: Targetting Demographics with NYC Open Source Data
 ---
 ### Introduction
 In this exploratory data analysis, a company called Women Tech Women Yes is looking to distribute